Why Did My Site's Google Ranking Drop?

 Tools.
 You can get a detailed analysis of your site's status in Google there.
 But for websites that

-have been penalized, there is a form called the "Reconsideration Request" form that lets you
+have incurred a manual penalty, there is a form called the "Reconsideration Request" form that lets you

 tell Google that you have repaired any violations you found and ask that any penalties be removed.
 While

-Google's automatic systems will usually remove a penalty over time if a site has been brought into compliance, filing
+Google's automatic systems will usually remove a penalty over time if a website has been brought into compliance, filing

-a Reconsideration Request can speed the process along be several weeks or months.
+a Reconsideration Request can speed the process along by several weeks or months.
 Note that the Reconsideration

 Request will only help if you have had a manual penalty applied to your website, which are penalties for